Dotan-Peleh/service-staus/README.md

 - We detect Unity incidents by scraping the public page via an HTML heuristic endpoint:
   - `/api/check-html?url=https://status.unity.com/`
 - Frontend entries for `Unity LevelPlay`, `Unity Ads`, and `Unity Cloud Services` use the HTML checker and share the same `statusUrl`.
+ - Notifications are deduped by `statusUrl`, so Unity sends only one alert per continuous incident (and one recovery message).

 Backend monitoring
 ------------------